Does Excellence Correspond to Universal Inequality Level?: Methods

-Another measure of inequality that we use here is the Kolkata index ($k$) \cite{kolkata}, which is a generalization of the Pareto's law and is defined as the $1-k$ fraction of the richest individuals that posses $k$ fraction of the total assets (see Fig. \ref{lorenz_curve}).
-Clearly, in the limit $k=0.8$, one gets the 80-20 law.
+Another measure of inequality that we use here is the Kolkata index ($k$)~\cite{kolkata} (see also,~\cite{muthu}), which is a generalization of the Pareto's law.
+It is the fixed point of the Complementary Lorenz function $\tilde{L} (p) (\equiv 1 - L(p)): \tilde{L}(k) = k$.
+As such, it says that $1 - k$ fraction of the richest individuals (persons/papers/countries, \ldots) possess $k$ fraction of the total assets (wealth/citations/medals, \ldots respectively; see Figure~\ref{lorenz_curve}).
+Clearly, in the limit $k=0.8$, one obtains the 80 -- 20 law.
 This index complements the Pareto index $q$, which describes how the wealth is distributed at different levels: for any fraction $q$, the richest $q$ portion of the population owns $1-q$ of the total wealth.
-Extending this iteratively, the richest $q^n\times 100\%$ holds $(1-q)^n\times 100\%$ of the total wealth, with $n$ being a non-negative real \cite{pindex}.
-The mathematical definition of the Kolkata index ($k$) is simply to solve $1-k=L(k)$ for $k$, or the crossing point of the off-diagonal line ($1-p$) and the Lorenz curve $L(p)$ (see Fig. \ref{lorenz_curve}).
-Unlike the Gini index, this has a more intuitive interpretation related to the reflection of the underlying inequality at least at its extreme end, the richest individuals (see e.g., \cite{kpa1,kpa2} for its application in kinetic wealth exchange model).
+Extending this iteratively, the richest $q^n\times 100\%$ holds $(1-q)^n\times 100\%$ of the total wealth, with $n$ being a non-negative real~\cite{pindex}.
+Unlike the Gini index, the Kolkata index has a more intuitive interpretation related to the reflection of the underlying inequality at least at its extreme end{, i.e.,} the richest individuals (see, e.g.,~\cite{kpa1,kpa2} for its application in kinetic wealth exchange model). {The Kolkata index ($k$) exhibits a strong correlation with the maximum value of the “gintropy” measure ($\sigma_{\max}$) (see Figure~\ref{lorenz_curve}).
+Gintropy itself is a density-like quantity, defined as the difference between the rich-end Lorenz curve and the perfect equality line (diagonal).
+Introduced in ~\cite{Bir2020}, gintropy establishes a connection between the Gini index and entropy, as implied by its name.
+Its entropy-like density characteristics were demonstrated, suggesting that the Kolkata index ($k$), given its high correlation with $\sigma_{\max}$, can be interpreted as an inequality measure with entropic properties. }

+{To interpret the structure of asset distributions using information-theoretic measures, we considered Shannon entropy for continuous probability density functions (PDFs).
+For a PDF \( \rho(x) \), it is defined as \( S = -\int \rho(x) \log \rho(x) \, dx \), capturing the uncertainty inherent in the distribution.}

+{We analyzed individual citation distributions by fitting the Tsallis--Pareto (Lomax II) distribution, which has previously been shown to capture such data accurately~\cite{zoltan}.
+The rescaled one-parameter probability density function is defined as

+where \( x \) is the citation count and \( b \) is the shape parameter.
+The corresponding cumulative distribution function,

+was used to ensure a smooth empirical fit.
+For each researcher, the optimal \( b \) was obtained by scanning over a discrete set of values in the interval \( b \in (1, 8) \), and minimizing the average of squared relative logarithmic differences between the empirical and theoretical cumulative distributions: $ \frac{1}{N} \sum_{i=1}^{N} \left( \frac{\log F_i^{\text{exp}} - \log F_i^{\text{theo}}}{\log F_i^{\text{exp}}} \right),$ where \( N \) is the number of data points.
+The fit was performed in logarithmic scale to accurately capture the tail behavior.
+This method was applied to all researchers in the dataset, including Nobel laureates, allowing for a comparison of the fitted \( b \)-parameters across groups. }